In this article we cover:

 - their score,

 - total number of responses submitted

 - and have a link to look at the answers to see correct answer explanations and where they went wrong.
-By clicking on the ‘Individual questions’ they will be taken through the whole quiz, see what their responses was to each question as well as a correct answer explanation (if it was set up).
+By clicking on the ‘Individual questions’ they will be taken through the whole quiz, see what their responses were to each question, as well as a correct answer explanation (if it was set up).